Skip to content

 Only tracked bookmarks can be successfully deleted on the remote.
 A warning will be printed if any untracked bookmarks on the remote correspond to missing local bookmarks.

-• --allow-new — Allow pushing new bookmarks
+• -N, --allow-new — Allow pushing new bookmarks

 Newly-created remote bookmarks will be tracked automatically.